Judge James C. Dever III

 Biography

-James C. Dever III has served as a United States District Judge for the Eastern District of North Carolina since May 2005.
-He has served as Chief Judge since October 2011.
-President George W. Bush nominated Judge Dever (then age 39) in May 2002, and the United States Senate unanimously confirmed him.
-Before serving as a United States District Judge, Chief Judge Dever served as a United States Magistrate Judge for fifteen months.
+James C. Dever III serves as a United States District Judge for the Eastern District of North Carolina.
+President George W. Bush nominated Judge Dever (then age 39) in May 2002, and the United States Senate confirmed him by unanimous consent in April 2005.
+Before serving as a United States District Judge, Judge Dever served as a United States Magistrate Judge for 15 months.
+He served as Chief Judge from October 2011 through October 2018.